What Does it Mean to Have a ‘Cool Roof’?

 Your choice of roofing material depends on the roof style, home’s style, and budget.
 Look specifically for Energy Star-certified materials.

-You can also insulate beneath your roof, since homes with no roofing insulation, or inadequate insulation, have heavier greater heating and cooling needs.
+You can also insulate beneath your roof since homes with no roof insulation or inadequate insulation have heavier heating and cooling needs.
 Be sure to choose insulation that will help reduce your home’s energy bills and emissions.
 The specific type of insulation will depend on your home and climate.
-Whatever you choose, be sure that there is still an air space between the insulation and roofing material.
+Whatever you choose, ensure there is still an air space between the insulation and roofing material.

 Want a cooler roof?